 By Russ and Tiña De Maris

+We learned the hard way that it’s necessary to keep the landing gear greased on our RV.
 We were just preparing to head out on the road after a few months hunkered down in the Northwest.
 We had everything tied down and packed into place, and rolled the pickup into position to hitch up.
 At that moment, it all ground to a halt — literally: The landing gear refused to budge — or rather, it refused to lift the fifth wheel high enough to get onto the saddle.

-What happened?
 Our landing gear, neglected over a several-year period, simply chewed itself up, leaving no gears to mesh together.
 Talk about grinding to a halt!
 Happily, the landing gear manufacturer still existed and within a few days we were able to rebuild the landing gear system and head out on the road.

 This problem might have been avoided if we (and previous owners) had been smart enough to keep the landing gear greased.
 And it wouldn’t have been a tough job — really a simple matter of popping a dust cover off the top of the landing gear posts (inside the front compartment of the fifth wheel), applying the appropriate grease and running the jacks up and down a few times.